Aurum-App-xyz/Aurum/README.md

 - MVP: Basic voice-activated transactions with crypto-to-fiat conversion
 - Integration with more blockchain networks
-- Enhanced AI capabilities for FRIEND assistant
+- Enhanced AI capabilities for OMI assistant
 - Expanded merchant network
 - Mobile app release for iOS and Android